Paid weeks per year: 52

-- Drive the schools vision and values in our ASC facility
+- Drive the schools vision and values in relation to Inclusion

-- Play an active part in school evaluation and school improvement planning for inclusion within the facility
+- Play an active part in whole school evaluation and school improvement planning for Inclusion

-- Lead, manage and monitor the ASC Facility budget including strategic delegation of internal and external resources in order to drive standards and secure good value for money
+- Lead, manage and monitor the Inclusion budgets including strategic delegation of internal and external resources in order to drive standards and secure good value for money

 - Be extremely capable of working under pressure and prioritising time and tasks appropriately, whilst meeting deadlines